-For example, for a rising security to break a resistance level, all of the mutual fund’s open position need to be filled before it is able to surpass the $100 price point, if that was the resistance level.
+For example, for rising security to break a resistance level, all of the mutual fund’s open position needs to be filled before it is able to surpass the $100 price point if that was the resistance level.
 A mutual fund’s position in the stock could be extremely huge, and thus $100 could become the resistance level for the security because of this.

 Using support and resistance as a trading indicator is very tricky.
 However, being able to determine these levels will be of immense benefit to you when swing trading.
 This is because you will be able to ride the trends while simultaneously having a decent idea of where the price will meet strong resistance.